 Offering 2D video from a 360 video source

-When there are multiple 360 videos from different sources in the conference, a remote participant will typically receive only one 360 video from a given source at any given time.
-For other sources which also offer 360 video, an alternative 2D video media stream may also be offered in the SDP offer by the MRF/MCU.
-Such 2D video may be sent from the original source to the MRF/MCU, or may alternatively be created by the MRF/MCU from the original source 360 video.
+When there are multiple 360 videos from different sources in a conference, a remote participant will typically receive only one 360 video from the MRF, which originates from a given source at any given time.
+For other sources which also offer 360 video, an alternative 2D video media stream may also be offered in the SDP offer to the remote participant by the MRF/MCU.
+Such 2D video may have been sent from the original source to the MRF/MCU, or may alternatively have been created by the MRF/MCU from the original source 360 video.

-When alternative 2D video is available from the MRF/MCU, this alternative 2D video may be included under the same media line as the 360 video from the same source (as a different format number/payload type), or as a separate media line altogether.
-When alternative 2D video from a 360 video conference room source is offered as a separate media line, these media lines shall also include the ‘content’ attribute with its value set to ‘main’ or ‘alt’, in accordance with the equivalent 360 video media lines.
+When alternative 2D video is available from the MRF/MCU, in the SDP offer to a remote participant, this alternative 2D video may be included under the same media line as the 360 video originating from the same source (as a different format number/payload type), or as a separate media line altogether.
+When alternative 2D video originating from a 360 video conference room source is offered as a separate media line, these media lines shall also include the ‘content’ attribute with its value set to ‘main’ or ‘alt’, in accordance with the equivalent 360 video media lines.

+The number of SDP m= lines may increase proportionally to the number of ITT4RT-Tx clients (if not limited by the conference application).
+Assuming that the SDP size will become a problem at some point, it could be desirable to consider ITT4RT clients to be able to parse some maximum received SDP size and at least reject / disable the unsupported m= lines.